 He flinched a bit and I could tell he was sweating.
 That just proves that there’s more than meets the eye to this guy.
 After staring at him for a few long moments, he dropped his head and sighed.
 Looking back up at me, he started walking, motioning for me to follow.
 “If you want answers, come with me.”

-I glanced to him.
+I glanced at him.
 “I’m gonna take the bait here and ask that the red and green dots are good things?”

 He glanced back at me and nodded.
 “You’ll find out why soon enough...”
 He trailed off.
 Something was definitely bothering him.
 I didn’t need to know him to see his discomfort.